jvcalderon/ChartCanvas/README.md

 - Support for Node.JS
 - Responsive design

+Before you read this doc.
+I recommend see the example HTML file in doc directory.

 ## Basic use

 To use ChartCanvas class you must be include in your HTML: jQuery, ChartCanvas.js file, and chart types that you want to use in your project: